Lime mortar is made of lime and an aggregate such as sand, which is mixed with water, Ancient Indians first used lime mortar for plaster temples.

-This mortar is made with quicklime lots of heat is produced throughout mixing, therefore the identity.
+This mortar is made with quicklime, lots of heat is produced throughout mixing.

-This sticky, lime-rich mortar is a most popular in constructing preservationists as scorching mixing; however, non-hydraulic lime mortars have a low resistance to frost.
+This sticky, lime-rich mortar is most popular in constructing preservationists as scorching mixing however, non-hydraulic lime mortars have a low resistance to frost.

 The material is offered as a moist, pre-mixed mortar though it is typically assisted in cold and aged.